 - In Final Fantasy VII, Shinra's main motivation is to find the 'promised land'.

 - Zanarkand from Final Fantasy X.

 - "Your Sanctuaries" in EarthBound.

-- A slightly odd example is Releeshahn in the third Myst game.
+- A slightly odd example is Releeshahn in Myst III: Exile.
 Releeshahn is a book that is an access to a location, and you have to retrieve the book.

 - The artificial island Paradise and the Cardinal Shaft in Hellsinker.

 - Ilos in Mass Effect, a planet only accessible via a lost mass relay only the last Rachni Queen kept in captivity on Noveria knows the location of, and which Shepard and Saren are racing to get to first.